oerc0122/MDANSE/Doc/pages/H_Plotting.rst

 .. figure:: ./Pictures/plot_dos_details.png
    :align: center

-   These settings have been applied to a plot of four 1D curves.
+   These settings have been applied to the plot in :numref:`figure-plot-dos-single`.

+Additionally, the plots in MDANSE are created using matplotlib, and the can use the standard matplotlib toolbar to switch the plot axes to logarithmic scale.

 Slicing a 2D array
 ------------------